mmbman/Katagiri/index.md

 Genpo Michael O’Neal will be leading the Buddhist Studies class at Compassionate Ocean Zen Center, with the primary reading being the [Karma](karma) series of talks.
 (I made a nice printed version that can only be obtained via the class.)

 For both classes, a Zoom option is available for those who can only attend remotely.
-Four of the class sessions overlap in time, but a sufficiently motivated person could participate in both classes via some combination of in-person attendance, Zoom, and recordings.
+Four of the class sessions overlap in time, but a highly motivated person could participate in both classes via some combination of in-person attendance, Zoom, and recordings.

 ## Latest Updates